 While working with many nonprofit organizations as an employee, adjunct staff member and volunteer over the years, I have known some nonprofits to be extremely conscientious about acknowledging donors.
 But some nonprofits – even those that have received six and seven-figure contributions to capital and endowment campaigns – have sometimes failed to acknowledge those gifts promptly, or at all.

 My experience is that constant staff turnover is often the cause of some of this negligence.
-I urge you to read Raymond Flandez’ article in The Chronicle of Philanthropy (April 2, 2012), “The Cost of High Turnover in Fundraising Jobs.”
+Raymond Flandez’ article in The Chronicle of Philanthropy (2012) is eye opening and timeless, “The Cost of High Turnover in Fundraising Jobs.”

 To this I would add that constant turnover in the development department can also result in lost relationships with key donors.
 And who is normally responsible for acknowledging and communicating with donors?
 The development staff.